Arma Reforger Marine Milsim / Recruiting Station

 Recruiting Station

-SOTF MISFIT is recruiting players who want to show up, learn the craft, and become part of something with structure.
+SOTF MISFIT is recruiting players who want more than another public lobby.
 You do not need to know everything on day one.
-You do need to communicate, listen, improve, and respect the people on your left and right.
+You need to show up, learn the craft, communicate under pressure, and become the kind of teammate others trust.

 What We Offer